hivesolutions/appier/doc/configuration.md

 different environments (eg: having a different configuration for when it's running in a staging server than from when it's running in a production server).

-Configuration can be specified through environment variables, local file and/or environment file, with settings from the former overriding the latter.
+Configuration can be specified through environment variables, local and/or environment file, with settings from the former overriding the latter.

 Here's an example of the app's logger being configured through the local configuration file,